 Sunday 13th August 2017 was a beautiful morning, and I decided to go for a walk through the cows and calves, shortly after listening to some music on my phone whilst having my breakfast.
 There was hardly a breeze and I noticed one of the calves let a cough, and as I walked closer to examine , I noticed this calf was breathing a little more quickly than normal, so I went for my mobile phone , and realised I must have left it on the breakfast counter.
 I walked back down and noticed my SONY Xperia phone was missing , so I asked Caroline would she ring it , and if not John to see if he had noticed anything up with the animal, and if not we could get the vet, and one or two of the young lads to bring the animal into the yard.
 But I wasn’t having much success.
 I eventually decided to walk about seven miles into Gorey to report my phone, and the Sergeant there in the station tried ringing it but it went to voice mail, and we decided to leave it for an hour or so , which I did , and we tried it again with no luck.
 I noticed after I walked back that the calf was a little worse with his tongue out a bit under a bit of pressure , and the next day John and I were able to bring the animal in for treatment, and this particular animal had a little bit of pneumonia before and probably left it a bit more susceptible .
 This calf did recover after treatment.

-The really heavy snow in Early March 2018 caused some heavy drifts with bear ground in some places, but for example the 16 foot wide door at the end of the feeding passage in the the cattle shed was wedged tight with a seven or eight foot deep drift of snow partly due to some snow that came off the roof , I was was extremely busy with John trying to free up some drinkers that had frozen , and I remember using a maul type axe, raising it high above my head and coming down with full force on a four inch block of ice in the drinker outside the shed , only for the axe to bounce up off of it leaving a slight cut-mark on the ice, which we eventually managed to break and the tractor was okay inside , and fortunately it started up okay, then the job then was to get the door cleared so it could be opened for feed to be brought in to the cattle. caused some heavy drifts with bear ground in some places, but for example the 16 foot wide door at the end of the feeding passage in the cattle was wedged tight with a seven or eight foot deep drift of snow partly due to some snow that came off the roof , some drinkers that had frozen , and I remember using a maul type axe raising it high above my head and coming down with full force on a four inch block of the shed , only We eventually managed to break through it and the tractor was okay inside , and fortunately started up okay, then the job was to get the door cleared so it could be opened so as feed could be brought in to the cattle at the end of the feeding passage in the cattle was wedged tight with a seven or eight foot deep drift of snow partly due to some snow that came off the roof.
-I was were extremely busy with John trying to free up some drinkers that had frozen , and I bounce up off of it leaving a slight cut-mark on the ice, which we eventually managed to breakthrough and the tractor was okay inside , and fortunately started up okay, then the job was to get the door cleared so it could be opened so as feed could be brought in to the cattle. r ground in some places, but that came off the roof , and fortunately started up okay, then the job was to get the door cleared so it could be opened so as feed could be brought in to the cattle.
-A photo of the snow in front and behind my pickup truck, and snow I around a plough along side my bike.
+The really heavy snow in Early March 2018 caused some heavy drifts with bear ground in some places, but for example the 16 foot wide door at the end of the feeding passage in the the cattle shed was wedged tight with a seven or eight foot deep drift of snow partly due to some snow that came off the roof , I was was extremely busy with John trying to free up some drinkers that had frozen , and I remember using a maul type axe, raising it high above my head and coming down with full force on a four inch block of ice in the drinker outside the shed , only for the axe to bounce up off of it leaving a slight cut-mark on the ice, which we eventually managed to break and the tractor was okay inside , and fortunately it started up okay, then the job then was to get the door cleared so it could be opened for feed to be brought in to the cattle.
+I think also it was the severe hash wind caused some heavy drifts with bear ground in some places, that caused the drinkers to freeze, the 16 foot wide door at the end of the feeding passage in the cattle to be wedged tight with the seven or eight foot deep drift of snow partly due to some snow off the roof , some drinkers that had frozen , the shed , only We eventually managed to break through it and the tractor was okay inside , and fortunately started up okay, then the job was to get the door cleared so it could be opened so as feed could be brought in to the cattle at the end of the feeding passage in the cattle was wedged tight with a seven or eight foot deep drift of snow partly due to some snow that came off the roof.
+I was were extremely busy with John trying to free up some drinkers that had frozen , inside , A photo of the snow in front and behind my pickup truck, and snow I took around a plough along side my bike.
 With cows calving at the time it really was a busy time.

 this Photo of a FENDT 516March 2020 in Ahullen, Kehoe Brothers have really moved on in a very progressive way over the last 40 years ago as partly outlined since this feature piece: